 Am I able to view Parliament's artwork?

-To arrange a specialised tour of Parliament's artwork, please contact Lila Komnick (021) 403 2123 or email@example.com.
+To arrange a specialised tour of Parliament's artwork, please contact Lila Komnick in the Artworks Office at (021) 403 2123 or firstname.lastname@example.org.